jluo98/PHP-Redirect-Click-Counter/README.md

 This project is written in PHP, using MySQL as its primary database.

-Simply put both 'redirect.php' and 'click.php' to your server for public access.
+- Put both `redirect.php` and `click.php` to your server for public access.

+- Modify MySQL information at the beginning of both `redirect.php` and `click.php` according to your settings

+    // MySQL Database
+    $servername = "localhost";      // MySQL Host
+    $username = "user";             // Username for you database
+    $password = "pass";             // Password with your username
+    $dbname = "database";           // Database Name

 ### Usage